oroinc/documentation/user/back-office/system/integrations/ldap-integration.rst

    .. image:: /user/img/system/integrations/ldap/ldap_synch.png

-   Select the **Enable Two Way Sync** check box to upload user-related data both from the LDAP server to Oro application and back.
+   Select the **Enable Two Way Sync** check box to upload user-related data both from the LDAP server to the Oro application and back.

-   If the box is unselected, data from the LDAP server will be loaded into Oro application, but changes performed in Oro application will not be synchronized with the target server.
+   If the box is unselected, data from the LDAP server will be loaded into the Oro application, but changes performed in Oro application will not be synchronized with the target server.

-7. If two-way synchronization is enabled, define the priority used for conflict resolution (e.g. if the same user details were edited from both Oro application and the target LDAP server):
+7. If two-way synchronization is enabled, define the priority used for conflict resolution (e.g., if the same user details were edited from both Oro application and the target LDAP server):

    * **Remote wins**: the LDAP server data will be applied
    * **Local wins**: the Oro application data will be applied